20ft/20ft/docs/quick.rst

     0409112639.978 INFO     Container is running: b'xfqMKCwqai9KTURtc7GRUi'
     0409112640.017 INFO     Created tunnel object: b'iJ6pyAg2FBRjyo5VPSj6Bg' (8080 -> 80)

-Open a web browser onto `http://localhost:8080 <http://localhost:8080>`_ and you should see the "Welcome to nginx!" page.
+Open a web browser onto `http://localhost:8080 <http://localhost:8080>`_ and you should see the "Welcome to nginx!" page (those using the AMI will need to open another session and ``curl http://localhost:8080``.
 You just launched your first container :) Ctrl-C will end the process and clean up resources; and refreshing the browser will show that the container is no longer responding.
 Perfect.

 Your First Docker Workflow